rackerlabs/docs-core-infra-user-guide/cloud-interfaces/cli/index.rst

 .. _cloud-interfaces-cli:

 --------------------------------------
-CLI: command-line interfaces and tools
+CLI: Command-line interfaces and tools
 --------------------------------------
 If you want to manage your cloud configuration by typing commands or executing shell scripts,